 - Yogurt sauce: In a separate small bowl, combine greek yogurt or sour cream with ground cumin, salt, cayenne, pepper, cilantro and a squeeze of lime juice.
 Stir to combine and adjust seasoning to taste.

-- To pan fry: Heat 2-3 TBSP olive oil in a medium skillet over medium heat.
-Add desired number of pierogies, taking care not to crowd the pan.
-Cook 3-4 minutes on each side until golden brown and crispy.
+- To pan fry: Heat 2-3 tablespoon olive oil in a medium skillet over medium heat.
+Add desired number of pierogi, taking care not to crowd the pan.
+Cook 1 minute per side until just lightly golden brown.
+Then, add ⅛ cup of water to the pan and cover immediately with a lid to steam for 2-3 minutes.
 Serve with onion topping.

 - To boil: Bring a large sauce pot of generously salted water to a rolling boil.
-Gently drop desired number of pierogies in (again, taking care not to crowd the pot).
-When pierogies begin to float up from the bottom, set timer for 5 minutes and reduce heat to a low medium.
-Use a slotted spoon to transfer cooked pierogies to serving platter or bowls and top with onion mixture.
+Gently drop desired number of pierogi in (again, taking care not to crowd the pot).
+When pierogi begin to float up from the bottom, set timer for 5 minutes and reduce heat to a low medium.
+Use a slotted spoon to transfer cooked pierogi to serving platter or bowls and top with onion mixture.

 - Serve with dollops of yogurt sauce, a garnish of chopped cilantro, and lime wedges.